Japan’s newly minted prime minister steps into UN limelight

 In recent comments published in Bungei Shunju magazine, Suga said he was the one who insisted on establishing ties with the Trump side when nobody was seriously expecting a Trump victory.

+Japan, with just over 80,000 cases and 1,500 deaths, has so far managed to avoid the explosive spread of infections seen in the United States and Europe, despite its nonbinding shutdown requests.
+Experts say the widely accepted use of face masks and regular handwashing and sanitizing might have helped, though there’s worry about another wave of illness this autumn and winter.
+The government is now further relaxing restrictions on tourism and public events to try to stimulate economic recovery.

-Suga has also long worked on issues related to North Korea, as well as the contentious issue of U.S. military bases on Okinawa.
+Suga has long worked on issues related to North Korea, as well as the contentious issue of U.S. military bases on Okinawa.

 “What’s important,” Suga said, “is an eye that can see the big picture.”